 This letter was written while Bob was held prisoner in a Japanese prisoner-of-war camp in Rabaul.
 It has been written to meet strict guidelines issued by the Japanese and it has been censored.
-The letter was in a bag of mail that was air-dropped over Darwin by the Japanese.
+The letter was in a bag of mail that was air-dropped over Port Moresby by the Japanese.
 The sinking of the Montevideo Maru, with Bob aboard, was not confirmed until after the war ended.
 The family received no news about Bob after his capture, apart from this letter, for nearly four years.

 It should be noted that all prisoners had been directed by the Japanese to write that they were okay and in ‘the care’ of the Japanese.
 That was a load of crap!
 The prisoners were ill-treated, killed if defiant, half starved with no medical supplies, and put to hard labour as slaves to unload ships and dig tunnels.
 Over 180 prisoners were massacred and even the majority of the surviving 400 escapees who reached Australia were deemed unfit to carry out their ongoing service duty.

 Received 22 September 1942 [noted by Pat, the elder of our two older sisters]

 Just a short note to let you know I’m alright.
 I am a prisoner under the care of the Japanese.

 I can only write one letter so will you let Heather know.
 Also Sgt.
 Ellis Queenscliff and anyone else.

 I hope you are all O.K. and haven’t been worrying too much.
 Get Jim out if you possibly can.